Mike Carlton: Newspaper columnist

 Carlton was a columnist for The Sydney Morning Herald, initially being sacked from the position on 29 August 2008, for refusing to write his column during a strike by journalists at Fairfax Media.
 After a lengthy campaign by Herald readers and the appointment of a new editor he was invited to rejoin the newspaper in 2009.
 The Sydney Morning Herald published an article by Carlton entitled "Israel’s rank and rotten fruit is being called fascism" in July 2014.
 The article was critical of Israel's actions during its 2014 Gaza offensive.
 Carlton responded to criticism of the article in a way which he later described as "probably foolish".
 He resigned from the paper when he was told he would be suspended from the paper for four to six weeks while further action was being considered.
 Carlton said he believed the paper "buckled" to pressure from pro-Israel campaigners and from News Corporation newspapers, which, he said hated him "for all the usual reasons".

 Author

-Carlton has published four books on Australian naval history:
+Carlton has published five books on Australian naval history: